-{\textbf {\textit {Results.--}}} In the absence of ME during propagation, the initial flavor content is modified by averaged-out VO.
-The probability that an initial flavor $\nu_\alpha$ will change to a flavor $\nu_\beta$ on its way to the Earth is given by~\cite{Pakvasa:2007dc, Chen:2014gxa}
+In the absence of ME during propagation, the initial flavor-content is modified by averaged-out VO.\footnote{Due to the large distances and energy integration, the oscillatory terms of the VO probability cannot be resolved and are averaged out in the detector.} The probability that an initial flavor $\nu_\alpha$ will change to a flavor $\nu_\beta$ on its way to the Earth is given by~\cite{Pakvasa:2007dc, Chen:2014gxa}